CreativeInquiry/OSSTA-Report/README.md

 # Front Matter

-This Report is available in two forms:
+This Report is available in two formats:

-1. As a set of web pages in MarkDown format (available in this GitHub repository at [https://github.com/CreativeInquiry/OSSTA-Report](https://github.com/CreativeInquiry/OSSTA-Report)
+1. As a single [**downloadable PDF file**](pdf/ossta-report.pdf) (9.3 MB).
-2. As a single [**downloadable PDF file**](pdf/ossta-report.pdf) (9.3 MB).
+2. As a set of web pages in MarkDown format (available in this GitHub repository at [https://github.com/CreativeInquiry/OSSTA-Report](https://github.com/CreativeInquiry/OSSTA-Report))

 ## Table of Contents